 The great street photographers, from Atget onwards, inspire me.
 When I go out shooting, I’m interested in catching or in being caught by the unexpected, in “organizing the rectangle” as Sergio Larrain put it.

 An exhibition of my photographs entitled “Who’s Got the Address?” was presented in Panjim, Goa, in 2012 and in Ithaca, NY, in 2013.
 I have taken photography masterclasses with Joel Meyerowitz, Alex Webb, and Rebecca Norris Webb.
-A selection of my photos (always being updated) can be seen on Flickr.
+A selection of my photos can be seen on Flickr.

-I was one of a hundred photographers invited by the International Center for Photography to respond to an image by Robert Capa with an image of their own.
+I was one of a group of photographers invited by the International Center for Photography to respond to an image by Robert Capa with an image of their own.
 The new edition of my novella Every Day is for the Thief features original photographs I took in Lagos.
 “Who’s Got the Address?” was published (with text by Amitava Kumar) in Domus India and in Guernica, and some of my other photo portfolios have been published in a number of magazines.

-I write frequently on photography, and have published essays on Gueorgui Pinkhassov, Alex Webb, Rebecca Norris Webb, Howard French, and Richard Renaldi.
-I wrote the introduction to Double Negative, a novel by Ivan Vladislavic that is loosely-based on the photographic practice of David Goldblatt.
+I also write frequently on photography, with published essays on Gueorgui Pinkhassov, Alex Webb, Rebecca Norris Webb, Howard French, and Richard Renaldi.
+I wrote the introduction to Double Negative, a novel by Ivan Vladislavic loosely-based on the photographic practice of David Goldblatt.